CAN YOU FREEZE DRY CANNABIS?

 Do you have to rehydrate the cannabis after freeze drying it for smokable flower?

-NO. It’s never a good practice to rehydrate your flower after any drying and curing method.
+No, you do not.
+It’s never a good practice to rehydrate your flower after any drying and curing method.
 It defeats the purpose of Cryo Curing.

 What is the main difference between Cryo Cure machines and a regular freeze-drying machine?

 Cryo Cure machines utilize a patented process fine-tuned specifically for cannabis and hemp, resulting in a final product that we call “Cryo Cured” cannabis.
 The machine dials in the right combination of time and temperature to preserve the delicate trichomes that contain phytocannabinoids and terpenes.
-Regular freeze-dring machines have no such settings.
+Regular freeze-drying machines have no such settings.

 There’s a lot more to the differences between Cryo Cure machines and freeze dryers.
 Read more on our blog, Six Ways Cryo Cure Beats Freeze Dried Weed.